-Theme Action Timescale Health & Wellbeing Increase awareness of the benefits of spending time in green spaces for health and encourage people to use them for that purpose.
-Short Provide a range of opportunities for people to be physically active in green spaces, so everyone can enjoy being active outdoors, regardless of their interests or level of ability.
-Seek funding opportunities for the provision of artificial all-weather pitch facilities within Council spaces Explore opportunities to fund and develop a combined (non-motorised) wheeled sport facility Medium Maintenance Review maintenance regimes to ensure the highest possible standards and best practice are achieved Ongoing Seek to increase the diversity of the workforce within the environmental operations team at every level of the service.
-Ongoing Identify developments within machinery advancements to ensure appropriate, efficient and green machinery is procured to deliver maintenance programmes Ongoing Develop a programme to respond to issues of vermin Short Development Secure provision of new, good quality green spaces to meet the needs of the growing population Ongoing Consider ways to improve the design of existing parks to make them more welcoming to all Medium Provide a range of good quality play opportunities for children of all ages and abilities Ongoing Review and revise our park byelaws Short Develop an Allotments Policy and Strategy following consultation with plot holders and Stevenage Gardens & Allotments Association Medium Develop partnership arrangements to extend the range of facilities available, increase capacity, share resources and secure external funding.
-Ongoing Develop a Tree & Woodland Strategy for Stevenage Short Ensure green spaces, including new green space, are connected in line with Active Travel principles and connectivity Ongoing Develop a policy to inform future sponsorship, memorial and dedication opportunities Medium
+Theme Action Timescale Additional Resources Required Health & Wellbeing Increase awareness of the benefits of spending time in green spaces for health and encourage people to use them for that purpose.
+Short No Provide a range of opportunities for people to be physically active in green spaces, so everyone can enjoy being active outdoors, regardless of their interests or level of ability.
+Ongoing No Seek funding opportunities for the provision of artificial all-weather pitch facilities within Council spaces Short No Explore opportunities to fund and develop a combined (non-motorised) wheeled sport facility Medium No Monitor and review arrangements for outdoor fitness classes Short No Maintenance Review maintenance regimes to ensure the highest possible standards and best practice are achieved Ongoing No Seek to increase the diversity of the workforce within the environmental operations team at every level of the service.
+Ongoing No Identify developments within machinery advancements to ensure appropriate, efficient and green machinery is procured to deliver maintenance programmes Ongoing No Develop a programme to respond to issues of vermin Short Yes Development Secure provision of new, good quality green spaces to meet the needs of the growing population Ongoing No Consider ways to improve the design of existing parks to make them more welcoming to all Medium Yes Provide a range of good quality play opportunities for children of all ages and abilities Ongoing Yes Review and revise our park byelaws Short No Develop partnership arrangements to extend the range of facilities available, increase capacity, share resources and secure external funding.
+Ongoing No Develop a Tree & Woodland Strategy for Stevenage Short No Ensure green spaces, including new green space, are connected in line with Active Travel principles and connectivity Ongoing No Develop a policy to inform future sponsorship, memorial and dedication opportunities Medium No Develop a suite of seats, bins and signage for use in all green spaces Medium Yes

-Develop a suite of seats, bins and signage for use in all green spaces Engage with local communities to develop action plans to support the development of community parks Medium Require sustainable solutions to reduce the risk of flooding in new developments Ongoing Management Develop a local quality standard for green spaces in Stevenage Long Secure external funding to enable capital and revenue improvements to our green spaces.
-Ongoing Seek to increase inclusive provision within parks and green spaces Ongoing Develop a strategy for outdoor, unsupervised play spaces in Stevenage Medium Manage all woodlands in accordance with the UK Forestry Standard Long Develop an Allotments Policy / Strategy following consultation with plot holders and Stevenage Gardens & Allotments Association Medium Ensure future burial provision Long Develop partnership arrangements to extend the range of facilities available, increase capacity, share resources and secure external funding.
-Ongoing Preserve, promote and provide information about features of cultural interest within our green spaces Medium Balance our budget whilst achieving the aims of the strategy over the next 10 years Ongoing Develop action plans for new parks following adoption by the Council Ongoing
+Engage with local communities to develop action plans to support the development of community parks Medium No Require sustainable solutions to reduce the risk of flooding in new developments Ongoing No Management Develop a local quality standard for green spaces in Stevenage Long No Secure external funding to enable capital and revenue improvements to our green spaces.
+Ongoing No Seek to increase inclusive provision within parks and green spaces Ongoing Yes Develop a strategy for outdoor, unsupervised play spaces in Stevenage Medium No Manage all woodlands in accordance with the UK Forestry Standard Long No Develop an Allotments Policy / Strategy following consultation with plot holders and Stevenage Gardens & Allotments Association Medium No Ensure future burial provision Long Yes Develop partnership arrangements to extend the range of facilities available, increase capacity, share resources and secure external funding.
+Ongoing No Preserve, promote and provide information about features of cultural interest within our green spaces Medium No Balance our budget whilst achieving the aims of the strategy over the next 10 years Ongoing No Develop action plans for new parks following adoption by the Council Ongoing No